Through the Looking Glass

 Julien Graizely’s recurrent themes – landscapes, beaches, deserts – all have a some sort of empty neutrality in common.
 And a sharp line of horizon.
 They are peaceful places where light and bodies may express themselves, meet, escape from one another, look at each other. « When light is bright, the sky is always high », Julien Graizely says.
 Some trees may been seen in his paintings, pine trees sometimes disguised as Floridian palm trees, with a graphic style and imagination reminiscent of his numerous trips.

 When it comes to color precisely, he asks himself : « the yellow, always the yellow, why is that ?
 What does this particular color have to add to my pallet ?
 It is not that often used but French historian Michel Pastoureau names it the color of future and prosperity.
-When I use yellow, I feel more enclined to loose control and let what I have on my mind simply exist.
+When I use yellow, I feel more inclined to loose control and let what I have on my mind simply exist.
 I am not afraid of spoiling, ruining, redoing, erasing, writing and facing.
-My characters used to turn their back to the viewer, now they look at them stright in the eyes.
+My characters used to turn their back to the viewer, now they look at them straight in the eyes.
 They speak and write to them.
 Those short sentences, puns or even song titles are usually written on the walls of my studio or left on tiny pieces of paper.
 This time I decided they had a place in my paintings.
 A possible way to explore new places ? »

 Olivier Waltman

-Paris, february 2022
+Paris, February 2022

 Waiting…